anubrata/anubrata.github.io/README.md

 3. How can we measure what it means to be fair and how well these algorithms and interfaces achieve it?

 ## FAT<sup>*</sup> Reading Group
-I help to organize a FAT<sup>\*</sup> Reading group where we get togehter on a bi-weekly basis to discuss recent literature in the FAT<sup>\*</sup> problem space.
+I help organize a FAT<sup>\*</sup> Reading group where we discuss recent literature in that problem space.
 More information [here](https://docs.google.com/document/d/1lmv4UtqeyjO0Mq5lf886cAZI9CEUjQe9o9zWJa5XxaA/edit).

 ## News